 Judicial College guidelines for personal injury compensation

-General damages are intended to compensate a claimant for the pain, suffering and loss of amenity their injury has caused.
-They reflect the impact an injury has on the claimant's life including, for example, the loss of hobbies or career.
+General damages are intended to compensate you for any pain, suffering and loss of amenity your injury has caused.
+General damages also reflect the impact an injury has had on your life, including, for example, the loss of hobbies or career.

-How much will I receive?
+How much compensation will I receive?

 For example, a minor hand injury receives general damages ranging from £737 to £3,509 under the JCG, while claimants with quadriplegia can expect to receive between £262,350 and £326,700 depending on the age and former lifestyle of the claimant.

 The "plus 10%" rule

 It is in everyone's interest that personal injury claims are settled as quickly and efficiently as possible.

 To encourage an out of court settlement, you would be awarded an extra 10% on top of the JCG tariff if the defendant later fails, in court, to beat your offer to settle the claim.

 Where can I see the complete table of compensation awards?